Privacy and Data Protection Statement

 Where the event is organised by a third-party, we will use photography from the event under our legitimate interests.
 We will be clear in our terms and conditions of entry if this is the case.
 If you do not want your photograph taken, please either tell the photographer at the time, if it is convenient to do so, or contact the Charity after the event.

-At third-party events there will be photographers present who represent the event organiser and for whom the Charity is not responsible.
+At some events there may be photographers present who represent the media or the event organiser and for whom the Charity is not responsible.
 Please review the terms and conditions issued by the event organiser for more information and inform the event organiser of your preferences and wishes in respect of photography taken.

-For more information on your rights in how Sparks Charity use photography and images please see the Your Rights section.
+For more information on your rights in how GOSH Charity use photography and images please see the Your Rights section.

 The reasons the Charity collects and uses information